Conservative data-driven finite element framework: Data-driven approach for transport problems

 where $S_{\textrm T}$, $S_{\textrm g}$ and $S_{\textrm q}$ are stabilisation/scaling parameters that depend on a numerical scheme and, in our case, make the distance between dataset points unitless.
-The material dataset and the dataset search can include more or less dimensions than the five presented above, e.g. the temperature $T$ can be omitted as is the case with the \textit{regular} dataset shown in \autoref{fig:artificial_datasets}(a).
-However, the temperature gradient $\mathbf g$ and heat flux $\mathbf q$ always need to be included in the material dataset and search.
+The material dataset and the dataset search can include more or less dimensions than the five presented above, e.g. the temperature $T$ can be omitted as is the case with the $\mathcal{D}_{4D}$ dataset shown in \autoref{fig:artificial_datasets}(a).
+However, the temperature gradient $\mathbf g^*$ and heat flux $\mathbf q^*$ always need to be included in the material dataset and in the dataset search.

-The examples in this paper use R-tree index structure for spatial searching \citep{guttman1984r}.
-However, the minimisation Eq.~\eqref{eq:distance_dataset_dd} can be replaced by other algorithms such as approximate nearest-neighbour, $k$-means tree, geometric near-neighbour access tree or algorithms based on Mahalanobis distance \citep{eggersmann2021efficient, bahmani2021kd, AYENSAJIMENEZ2018752}.
+The implementation in this paper uses R-tree index structure for spatial searching \citep{guttman1984r}.
+However, the minimisation of the distance in~\eqref{eq:distance_dataset_dd} can be achieved by other algorithms, such as approximate nearest-neighbour, $k$-means tree, geometric near-neighbour access tree or algorithms based on Mahalanobis distance, see \citep{eggersmann2021efficient, bahmani2021kd, AYENSAJIMENEZ2018752}.